PurduePL/purduepl.github.io/README.md

 All images are displayed at a 120x120 ratio.
 Use `convert image.jpg -resize 120x120^ -extent 120x120 -gravity center image_small.jpg` to get the proper sizing.

+A more modern web format can be converted to using `cwebp -m 6 -q 80 -mt -af -progress image.jpg -o image.webp`

 ## Testing the Website

 Either: